Reporting on K-12 Glossary of Terms

 - Secondary students in Grades 10 to 12 FTE: Calculated based on each eligible full course (four credits) funded as 0.125 FTE (see Form 1701 Instructions for exceptions).
 For students enrolled in Online Learning or Alternate schools, refer to the Online Learning Funding policy and the Alternate Education School Program Policy.
 For adult students refer to the Adult Funding Policy.

 A measure indicating the proportion of a full-time job (full day, full week) that is worked by an individual teacher in a school.

 Students who meet the criteria for and are enrolled in the Special Needs Category P – Gifted, in accordance with the Special Education Services: Manual of Policies, Procedures, and Guidelines.

 Grade-to-Grade Transition Rate

 The percentage of students who enter a grade for the first time from a lower grade and make the transition to a higher grade anywhere in the British Columbia school system in the next school year.

 Grade 10 Literacy Assessment

 The Grade 10 Literacy Assessment is a provincial assessment that assesses student proficiency in literacy.
-It is a graduation requirement and students take the assessment in their Grade 10 year.
+It is a graduation requirement and students typically take the assessment in their Grade 10 year.